-The current 1/4-cent capital improvement sales tax, renewed by Springfield voters for the eighth time in 2013, is estimated to generate approximately $30 million, which is being invested in high-priority projects such as intersection improvements, school sidewalks and traffic signals.
+The current 1/4-cent capital improvement sales tax, renewed by Springfield voters for the 10th time in 2019, is estimated to generate approximately $30 million, which is being invested in projects such as intersection improvements, school sidewalks and traffic signals.

 When possible, funding is leveraged with other partners including county, state, federal, and developer funding to increase the investment return to the citizens of Springfield.

 Projects that have been completed with 1/4-cent funds include:

 - Campbell Avenue at Primrose